In Depth: How Wuhan Lost Its Grip on Thousands of Suspected Coronavirus Cases

 However it remains difficult to know how many people are really infected.
 Many likely cases are still out of sight, sitting at home in a locked-down city or still waiting for a bed in the city’s hospitals.
 Even as the city begins to get a grip on the crisis, there is no end in sight to its struggle with the novel coronavirus.

-He Xin, Chen Baocheng, Tang Ailin, Wang Su, Yang Rui, Zhang Yang, Huang Auxin contributed to this report.
+He Xin, Chen Baocheng, Tang Ailin, Wang Su, Yang Rui, Zhang Yang, Huang Yuxin contributed to this report.